wizeline/wize-docs/interview-process/devops/linux.md

 ~~~
 # increase shell open files, add to your bash profle
 ulimit -n XXXX
+limits.conf - configuration file for the pam_limits module
 ~~~

 ### \[Difficulty: Advanced\] How to increase the number of inodes of a filesystem?